wesen/YAPP_Box/ttmp/YAPP-ENCL-DSL-001-create-enclosure-generation-playbook-and-yaml-dsl-for-electronics-projects/analysis/04-mvp-path-forward-semantic-fixes-required.md

 ## Conclusion

-The three semantic issues identified in Round 5 are **solvable and not blockers**.
-They require careful implementation but are straightforward:
+The three semantic issues identified in Round 5 have been addressed:

-1. **Mixed coordinate defaults** → Always generate explicit flags (feature-specific rules)
+1. **Mixed coordinate defaults** → **RESOLVED: Remove `coordinates.origin`, use YAPP defaults**
 2. **Optional positional parameters** → Build parameter schemas, use `undef`
 3. **Shape-dependent parameters** → Shape-specific mapping tables

+**Key simplification**: By removing the `coordinates` section from the DSL and relying on YAPP's default coordinate systems, we eliminate the most complex semantic issue.
+Users learn one simple rule: "PCB features use PCB coordinates, box features use box coordinates."

 With these fixes, MVP DSL-to-YAPP translation will be **semantically correct** and ready for real use.

 **Recommendation**: Implement these fixes before generating any SCAD.
-The effort is ~2-3 days, and it ensures correctness from day one.
+The effort is ~2 days, and it ensures correctness from day one.